Los Angeles InDesign User Group

 Adobe formed its first InDesign User Group in November 2001.
 This group brought together members of the New York publishing community who were interested in this curious new page layout program.
 Included were early adopters, recent converts and the merely curious.
 When news spread of what designers saw and heard, attendance grew.

 Los Angeles held its first InDesign User Group meeting in October 2005 at Ogilvy & Mather in Culver City.
 Presenter Mike Riley gave an overview of InDesign CS2.
-We became a registered California non-profit association in 2010.
+We became a registered California non-profit association in 2010 and a Federal non-profit 501(c)(3) non-profit association in 2018.
 LAIDUG has held meetings throughout the Southern California area from Marina del Rey to Altadena, Sherman Oaks to Huntington Beach.

 Alan Bell, Manager